Social Democracy of Poland: Foundation

 The party was founded in April 2004 as a splinter group from the post-communist Democratic Left Alliance (SLD).
-The SDPL should not be confused with a former party Social Democracy of the Republic of Poland (SdRP) which existed between 1990–99 and was a direct predecessor of the SLD.
+The SDPL should not be confused with a former party the Social Democracy of the Republic of Poland (SdRP) which existed between 1990–99 and was a direct predecessor of the SLD.

 First elections

-SDPL contested its first elections in June 2004, these being for Polish representation to the European parliament.
+SDPL contested its first elections in June 2004, this being for Polish representation to the European parliament.
 The party gained 5.3%, which saw three members elected to parliament.
-In May 2005 the party reached an agreement with Labour Union (UP) and Greens 2004 to jointly contest the forthcoming Polish parliamentary elections, under the SDPL banner.
+In May 2005 the party reached an agreement with Labour Union (UP) and Greens 2004 to jointly contest for the forthcoming Polish parliamentary elections, under the SDPL banner.
 SDPL managed to gain 3.9% of the vote, but fell short of the 5% threshold required to win parliamentary representation.
 SDPL put forward its party leader Marek Borowski, as candidate for the Polish presidential elections held in the following month of October.
 Borowski came fourth in the first round, winning 10.3% of the vote.